mmiranda222/.statsuite/content/configurations/search-config/_index.md

   }
 }
 ```
-we need set (only for the search service used by the organisation) in the `/configs/[organisationID]/sfs/settings.json` configuration file the `url` from that space to a different one (e.g. "http://nsi-url/rest"):
+we need set (only for the search service used by the `organisation`) in the `/configs/<organisation>/sfs/settings.json` configuration file the `url` from that space to a different one (e.g. "http://nsi-url/rest"):
 ```json
 {
   "spaces": {